 Round Bolsters differ from Standard Bolsters in that their profile is circular rather than oval.
 The round shape can be advantageous for some people and poses because it creates a gentler slope that can more easily follow the line of our bodies.

 For example, many people find Standard Bolsters to be too wide and flat to use under their legs for support in Savasana.
-Have a look at this post on how to use a Round Bolster in Savasana.
+You can use a Round Bolster in Savasana.

 Ahhh … Modified Viparita Karani